petergoes/petergoes.nl/content/blog/back-to-basics-to-go-forward.md

 **Phase 3: Put on the roof**
 * Connect all the wires with _HTTP_

-These are by no means set in stone, I came up with them just now, but for now it is my guide on this journey
+These are by no means set in stone (this is what first came to mind) but for now it is my guide on this journey